DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 categories: iOS git tools productivity
 ---

-I’ve recently changed workplace, ([we’re hiring!][peak]), and I’ve jumped into an existing codebase.
-This is a good time to review what I like to do when I jump into unknown codebases.
+I’ve recently changed workplace - [we’re hiring!][peak] - and I’ve jumped into an existing codebase.
+This is a good time to review what I like to do when I start to work on a project in these circumstances.

 <!-- more -->

+When you don't start a greenfield project, which is most of the time for many developers, you need to rapidly and effectively get to grasp with all the code, so you can become productive and acknowledgeable with any changes that need to be done.
+There's some things I always do in these cases.

 # Examining the repository

 ## Git stats
-I always like to start with the repository itself; Looking at the history, commits and overall activity.
+I always like to start with the repository itself.
+Looking at the history, commits and overall activity.
 Many times you will find that developers are not used to providing consistent and meaningful commit messages (how many times you’ve seem **WIP feature X** commit message?).
 So looking at the history is not informative.
 So I prefer to look at global statistics instead.

 Assuming you will work with a git repository, the first tool I like to use is [git stats][git_stats].
 As easy as: